When something breaks at home, you often don’t need professional help right away. Instead, you can do some basic home repairs on your own.

 This DIY will save you the hourly £40–£60 plumber’s rate.

-The next time something stops working properly or needs repairing, consider whether you can fix it yourself before spending money to get a professional in.
+The next time something stops working properly or needs repairing, consider whether you can fix it yourself before hiring a professional.

 Often all it takes is some time and research.